ia-eknorr/project-template/scripts/README.md

 ### `scripts/tag-import.sh`

-The [import-all-tags.sh](#scriptsimport-all-tagssh) is built on this tag import utility.
-It can be used for more advanced or specific use cases.
+This is a script that can be used to import all tags from the tags directory into the gateway in more advanced or specific cases.
 For more information, see the script help.

 ```bash
 scripts/tag-import.sh --help